trance-mfv/notes/meetings/TAX-Daily-Reports.md

 			- Follow up with QA
 * Today:
 	- Meeting:
+		- TA Incident Analysis - Final Result
 	- Tasks:
 		- [TAXW-1502](https://moneyforward.atlassian.net/browse/TAXW-1502) [TAXW-1450] Fix search function based on whether My Number is registered or not
 			- Continue working on this
+	- New members: Axel and Vinz to set up TAXW environment

 ### 2025-03-19
 * Yesterday: